ZinHoang/ZinHoang/README.md

 - I have a BSc degree in Biotechnology and worked in the lab for 7 years

 ## ⚡ Fun fact:
-- I was allergic cat but I now have two cats :sob:
+- I was allergic to cat but I now have two cats :sob:

 **Languages and Tools:**